cchitsiang/awesome-stars/README.md

 ## TypeScript

+- [vercel/platforms](https://github.com/vercel/platforms) - A full-stack Next.js app with multi-tenancy and custom domain support.
+Built with Next.js App Router and the Vercel Domains API.
+- [logspace-ai/langflow](https://github.com/logspace-ai/langflow) - ⛓️ LangFlow is a UI for LangChain, designed with react-flow to provide an effortless way to experiment and prototype flows.
 - [gibbok/typescript-book](https://github.com/gibbok/typescript-book) - The Concise TypeScript Book: A Concise Guide to Effective Development in TypeScript.
 Free and Open Source.
 - [fogbender/b2b-saaskit](https://github.com/fogbender/b2b-saaskit) - B2B SaaS Starter Kit - create a B2B web app: quickly and for free
 - [payloadcms/payload](https://github.com/payloadcms/payload) - Built with React + TypeScript, Payload is a free and open-source Headless CMS. [✩Star] if you support our work!